 Workshop: Namahn Center and ShiftN

 This paper was also one of four RSD7 full-day workshops offered by Namahn Center and ShiftN, the Smart Circular Economy Network, University of Brighton, and the Ellen Mac Arthur Foundation.
 Approximately 100 attendees attended workshops, and the workshops’ results shared in a plenary session at the end of the day.

-Peter Jones (OCADU), Stefanos Monastiridis (NAMAHN), Alex Ryan (MaRS), Vanessa Toye (MaRS), Kristel Van Ael (NAMAHN), Philippe Vandenbroeck (SHIFTN)
+Peter Jones (OCADU), Stefanos Monastiridis (NAMAHN), Alex Ryan (MaRS), Vanessa Toye (MaRS), Kristel Van Ael (NAMAHN), and Philippe Vandenbroeck (SHIFTN)